-1 Area Name: CDBG Eligible Block Groups

-Area Type: Areas for area benefit through CDBG Program

-Other Target Area Description: Areas for area benefit through CDBG Program

-HUD Approval Date:

-% of Low/ Mod:
+1 Area Name: CDBG Eligible Block Groups Area Type: Areas for area benefit through CDBG Program Other Target Area Description: Areas for area benefit through CDBG Program HUD Approval Date: % of Low/ Mod: Revival Type: Other revival Description: Identify the neighborhood boundaries for this target area.

-Revital Type:

-Other Revital Description:

-Identify the neighborhood boundaries for this target area.

 Include specific housing and commercial characteristics of this target area.
 How did your consultation and citizen participation process help you to identify this neighborhood as a target area?
 Identify the needs in this target area.
 What are the opportunities for improvement in this target area?
 Are there barriers to improvement in this target area?

-2 Area Name: CYPRESS COMMUNITY

-Area Type: Local Target area

-Other Target Area Description:

-HUD Approval Date:

-% of Low/ Mod:

-Revital Type: Comprehensive

-• Other Revital Description:

-Identify the neighborhood boundaries for this target area.

-Include specific housing and commercial characteristics of this target area.

-How did your consultation and citizen participation process help you to identify this neighborhood as a target area?